CDCgov/MIRA-NF/README.md

 Now, you can run the pipeline using two methods: locally or within a high computing cluster.
 In both cases you will need to launch the workflow from the mira-nf folder.

-# Input Parameters for -NF Workflows
+# Input Parameters for MIRA-NF Workflows

 | Flag       | Description                                                                                                           |
 |------------|-----------------------------------------------------------------------------------------------------------------------|